jessicaschmilovich/Flip-the-Switch/README.md

 - PositiveAdvice.js: Provides users with personalized positive advice based on their input.

 services/
+Handles app functionality like notifications.
-notifications.js: Manages app notifications, including reminders and motivational updates.
+- notifications.js: Manages app notifications, including reminders and motivational updates.

 App.js: The main entry point for the app that initializes and renders the primary components.